tornado80/collaborative-whiteboard/README.md

 # Collaborative Whiteboard

 This repository contains the code of our project for Internet Protocols (ELEC-E7320) course at Aalto University.
+We, as a team of 3, closely worked together to design the protocol, develop the backend and frontend, test, and deploy our project.

+## Team Members
+- Petteri Pulkkinen
+- Sonika Baniya
+- Amirhosein Rajabi

 ## How to run